If you’ve been harmed by an insurance entity, you deserve your money back

 • If an insurance agent collects premiums but doesn’t forward that money to the insurance company — leaving the policyholder without coverage — we cannot require them to repay the money they took.

-It’s about fairness
+It’s also about fairness

 For most other entities we regulate, the limit is $10,000 per violation or offense.
 Our authority to fine property and casualty insurers — like home and auto insurance companies — is limited to $10,000, regardless of the number of violations.